paulinagorska-pro/wsl_2025_2026_databricks/README.md

 ## Key analytical concepts

 ### Pressure index
 A per-minute, per-team index provided by Sportmonks that quantifies territorial and ball-pressure intensity.
-Values are bounded but can occasionally exceed 100 (documented and investigated in notebook 13).
+Values are bounded but can occasionally exceed 100.

 ### Anti-leakage feature design (notebook 09)
 All pressure features use **only observations from minutes ≤ t−1** as predictors for events in minute t.
 The current-minute pressure value is deliberately excluded from the feature table to prevent data leakage in any downstream model.